cyeehan/introduction-to-business-analytics/README.md

 <br>

-<u>Suggested Report structure for Group Assignment as following:</u>
+<u>Suggested report structure for group assignment as following:</u>

 1.	**Overview of Organization.**